MESkit public website

 Auditability

-Tool-level call traces provide clear accountability for user and agent actions.
+Tool-level call traces provide clear accountability for user and automated actions.

 Claude tool-use with explicit constraints.